Unique Preference Aggregation in Design and Decision Making: 3. Demonstrative Example

 Using another weighted mean aggregation, the weighted geometric mean (WGM), the resulting ranking is $A_3\,(100) \succ A_1 = A_2 = A_4\,(0)$.
 Similar to WAM, WGM violates the PFM axioms, as its induced ranking depends on the choice of aggregation and the raw scores rather than on an affine-invariant preference structure.
 Consequently, neither WAM nor WGM provides a consistent or unique MCDM ranking in this case (see Appendix for further illustrative WAM/WGM examples).

 It is beyond the scope of this section to provide the detailed calculations for the Euclidean and Manhattan distance-based rankings, as the approaches are outlined in the Appendix.
 Following this, the resulting distance-based rankings are: the Euclidean ranking ($D_i^E$) $A_3 \succ A_1 \succ A_2 \succ A_4$ and the Manhattan ranking ($D_i^M$) $A_3 \succ A_2 \succ A_1 \succ A_4$, demonstrating that non-linear distance-based aggregation fails to produce consistent rankings and also does not coincide with the unique $P_i^*(z)$ ranking.
 Thus, distance-based optimisations violate the PFM axioms, as their induced rankings depend on the choice of distance metric and non-linear transformations rather than being based on an affine-invariant preference structure.
 Consequently, distance-based methods cannot provide a unique or consistent MCDM ranking in this case (see Appendix for further illustrative examples).
+Last but not least, many MCDM techniques—including the distance‑based and weighted‑mean approaches illustrated here—are known to produce non‑unique, unstable, and method‑dependent results, a concern also emphasised in \cite{french2023reflections}.